Stella-Liyu-Zhang/Notes-on-Computer-Architecture/README.md

 Also called bandwidth

-- Another measure of performance, number of tasks completed per unit time
+- Another measure of performance, number of tasks completed per unit tim
 ## Performance and Execution time

 To maximize performance, we want to